hargurjeet/Hargurjeet/README.md

 In the past, I have worked with [**TCS**](https://www.tcs.com/) as IT Analyst.

-I am a Data Science practitioner, I write tutorials, teach and build ML/DL Models at kaggle in my spare time.
+I am a Data Science practitioner, I write tutorials, teach, open source contributor and build ML/DL Models at kaggle.

 ### Things I'm good at :fire: